 Our commitment to protecting your privacy means that in accordance with data protection laws we will only process your personal information if we have a genuine reason to do so.
-The data protection legislation identifies the following as reasons to process;
+The data protection legislation identifies the following as reason to process:

 - It is necessary to perform any contract with you.

 - We have your consent to the processing.

 - Where we have a legitimate interest.

 - Where the processing is in the public interest.